Connecting Stochastic Optimal Control and Reinforcement Learning: Examples: 1-dimensional double well potential

-For the not metastable regime we can appreciate that the policy approximation agrees well with the reference policy although the method does not get as close to it as in the model based case.
-Moreover, we observe that the learning happens quite fast.
-Notice that after a few episodes (circa $4 \cdot 10^3$) the $L^2$-error gets already smaller than $10^{-2}$.
-However, after this point the error does not decrease any further.
-For the more metastable scenario we can appreciate a similar pattern.
-Observe that despite the metastability of the system the method learns quite fast and it even mange to reach a lower $L^2$ error than the model based approach.
-However, it seems that the metastability does influence the stability of the method.
-Notice that after $8 \cdot 10^3$ episodes the $L^2$ error blows up.
-Unfortunately this behavior is also observed for other choices in the hyperparameters of the algorithm.
+\Cref{fig: td3 not metastable} and \Cref{fig: td3 metastable} show the evolution of the $L^2$ error as a function of the sampled trajectories and the policy approximation at the end of different trajectories for the two chosen settings.
+The $L^2$ error is compared with the model-based approach with one trajectory ($K=1$).
+For the non-metastable settings we can see that the policy approximation agrees well with the reference policy.
+We observe that the learning is quite fast.
+After around $2 \, 000$ the $L^2$ error is already smaller than $10^{-1}$, but after this point the error does not decrease any further.
+Moreover, we observe that the model-free method learns faster than the model-based method in terms of generated data i.e. trajectories sampled.
+For the more metastable scenario we can see a similar pattern.
+Despite the metastability of the system the method learns quite fast and even manages to achieve a lower $L^2$ error than the model-based approach.
+However, it seems that the metastability does affect the stability of the method.
+Unfortunately this unstable behaviour is observed for other choices of the hyperparameters of the algorithm, where the $L^2$ error can even blow up.